 Share with care.

-Once you’ve put something online you’ve lost control of it – it can be copied, shared or edited.
-It could turn up anywhere.
-You might be happy showing a funny picture to your friends but would you want your parents or teachers to see it?
+Once you’ve put something online it can be copied, shared or edited.
+It could turn up somwhere you wouldn't want it to be.

 Use privacy settings.

 Most social networks let you limit what you share to friends or followers you’ve OKed.
 It’s always a good idea to only let people you know and trust see your stuff.
 Learn how to use privacy settings and how to block people who are bothering you.

 Most social networks let you report to them if you have a problem on their site.
 So if someone’s shared an embarrassing picture or is being nasty to you, you need to know how to get help.
 Learn how to report on any site or app you use by visiting their ‘safety’ pages.
 Find the Safety pages of popular sites

 Know how to get help.